 - To remove the cake from the pan, place an upside down cooling rack right over top the bundt pan then quickly but carefully flip the pan while keeping the cooling rack flushed to the pan.

 Do not let “from scratch” scare you!
-This Red Velvet Bundt Cake recipe is almost as easy as making a box mix, but SO much more delicious!
+This red velvet cake recipe is almost as easy as making a box mix, but SO much more delicious!
 It is worth the extra steps, believe me!

 SIFT your dry ingredients for the cake batter!
 Please actually sift these ingredients as this helps turn out a more delicate crumb and avoids dense uneven baking.
 I typically skip the sifting steps in other recipes, but NOT this one!
 You can use a mesh strainer to sift your ingredients, or a handheld sifter like the one I have.

-(I do, however, skip the sifting for the frosting recipe so you won’t see any sifting instructions for the icing below.)
+(I do, however, skip the sifting for the frosting recipe so you won’t see any sifting instructions for the cream cheese frosting below.)

 When you add your dry ingredients to the wet ingredients for the cake batter, stir until it is JUST combined.
 Do not over mix the batter.

-With these cake making tips, you should be able to easily bake the perfect Red Velvet Cake for your Valentine!
-If you make this recipe, please tag me on Instagram (@seededtable) so I can see your creation!
+With these cake making tips, you should be able to easily bake the perfect red velvet cake for your Valentine!
+If you make this recipe, please tag me on Instagram (@seededtable or #seededatthetable) so I can see your creation!

 Red Velvet Bundt Cake with Cream Cheese Frosting